This ground breaking account of all 2,483 species of beetle so far recorded in Hertfordshire was published by the HNHS in July 2018.

 Hertfordshire Natural History Society (HNHS) gratefully acknowledges generous financial support from the Royal Entomological Society and private donors towards the book's publication.
 As the latest in the acclaimed series of HNHS wildlife atlases, the book will not only delight specialists, but anyone interested in natural history in Hertfordshire and beyond who wants to learn more about this intriguing group of species.

-Trevor James, the author, has been the County Recorder for beetles (Coleoptera) in Hertfordshire for 35 years.
+Trevor James (1947-2020), the author, was the County Recorder for beetles (Coleoptera) in Hertfordshire for 40years.
 His book draws on his own, extensive fieldwork and studies, combined with a thorough review of historical records and the work of many other contributors.

-Trevor is the author of Flora of Hertfordshire (2009) also published by HNHS (although currrently out of print).
-He is also a holder of the Society's prestigious 1875 Award for an outstanding Hertfordshire naturalist.
+Trevor's Flora of Hertfordshire (2009) is also published by HNHS (although currrently out of print).